Skip to main content

 Here’s a quick look at how costs from our top picks compare:

-The resveratrol and ferulic acid serum from The Ordinary technically has a lower cost per dose than Renue’s capsules, but it’s critical to remember that the serum in question is a topical cosmetic additive, not something that’s safe to ingest or intended to work on anything other than skin health.
+The resveratrol and ferulic acid serum from The Ordinary technically has a lower cost per dose than other products, but it’s critical to remember that the serum in question is a topical cosmetic additive, not something that’s safe to ingest or intended to work on anything other than skin health.

 Safety

-There has been bountiful evidence of resveratrol’s safety, with over 20,000 research papers written on the polyphenol by 2019 and nearly 200 human trials completed or underway by that same year.
+By 2019, over 20,000 research papers had been written on resveratrol and nearly 200 human trials completed or underway by that same year.
 The vast majority of that research has shown resveratrol to be safe for most users at commercially available recommended doses.

 In many human studies, adverse effects are not seen from doses below 1,000mg/day.
 Studies looking into doses at or above 1,000mg/day reveal increasing adverse effects in a dose-dependent manner, including increases in biomarkers related to cardiovascular disease.